gezzenn/gezzenn/README.md

 🎯 Passionate about programming, photo editing, and bringing ideas to life.
 📚 Currently learning Java and exploring Python frameworks.
 🤝 Open to collaborating on open-source and creative projects.
-📬 Reach me at: [Seu e-mail ou redes sociais]
+📬 Reach me at: grillogm11@gmail.com
 🔹 Pronouns: He/Him
 💡 Fun fact: I started coding at 8y and love building games with GML!